Title: Playtime Is Over

 Dimensions: Various

-Material: Polystyrene with UV print on Vinyl wrap.
+Materials: Polystyrene with UV print on vinyl wrap

 Installation views from E_MERGE at Foam Museum, Amsterdam and ‘Asdzáá nádleehé‘ curated by Timur Si-Qin at Andrea Rosen Gallery, New York